NiclasOlofsson/dbt-core-mcp/CONTRIBUTING.md

 4. **GitHub Actions will automatically:**
    - Run quality checks (format, typecheck, tests)
    - Build the package
+   - Create a GitHub Release with auto-generated notes
    - Publish to PyPI

 ### Version Scheme